correspSearch/csLink/README.md

 ### Register a callback function

 The widget fires an event `resultsExist`, to which it is possible to register a callback function.
-`resultsExist` fires once on initialization and then whenever changes in the results-property are detected.
+`resultsExist` fires once on initialization and then whenever changes are detected in the results-property.
 `e.details.results`, contains a boolean that returns `false`, if no results have been found, and `true`, if results are available.
 To listen for that event, you can for example wrap the widget in a `<div id="wrapper">` and add an `eventListener`:
 ```js